-When he runs ultramarathon distances, Greg says he feels more free and able to release stress and negative thoughts — especially when running trails.
+When he runs ultramarathon distances, Greg says he feels more free and able to release stress and stop negative thoughts — especially when running trails.

 Greg affirms what all distance runners already know.
 It's hard to explain to those who don't run or who don't like to run.
 We think he sums it up best in his own words:

-It’s like all the negative things going on in my life are non-existent and I’m able to enjoy nature at it’s finest.
-The highs and lows you go through as you truly find out what our body is capable of if you push forward.
+It’s like all the negative things going on in my life are non-existent and I’m able to enjoy nature at its finest.
+The highs and lows you go through as you truly find out what your body is capable of if you push forward.
 The camaraderie you have with friends or random people you meet on the trails who are supporting and looking out for each other.
 The beautiful views you see and the amazing sounds of nature you hear in the wild.
 All of this makes me feel free from any negative issues no matter what they are.
 This is why I love ultramarathons.
 This is why I run.
 Besides, if my cancer wants to get me, it has to catch me first!

 You can follow more of Greg's story and latest races on his blog, Running Away from Cancer.

 Miles That Matter is Vacation Races' blog segment where we share touching and inspirational stories from our runners.
 Some stories may make you cry, some may surprise you, and others may give you the grit to get out there and do the darn thing.
 Over the years, we've been inspired by the compassion and determination of our runners and this is just one small way that we can share their stories to uplift even more people.
 Our runners do the hard work; we're just here to share their voices.